Rose A. Boneparte -- Orangeburg

-Arrangements will be announced late by Al Jenkins Funeral Home of Orangeburg.
+Public visitation will be held from 2 to 6 p.m.
+Thursday, Nov.
+18, at Al Jenkins Funeral Home of Orangeburg following COVID-19 guidelines.

 The family will be accepting limited guests at 2033 New Wilkinson Ave. following COVID-19 guidelines.
 Friends may also call the funeral home.